Chilli Paneer Recipe (Restaurant Style)

 - ¼ to ½ teaspoon rice vinegar or white vinegar – optional

-- 2 to 3 spring onion greens to be added later
+- 2 to 3 tablespoons spring onion greens – chopped, to be added later

 Instructions

-- In a bowl take 2 tablespoons cornstarch.
+- In a bowl take 2 tablespoons cornstarch and 3 tablespoons all-purpose flour.

-- Next add 2 teaspoon finely chopped ginger, 2 teaspoon finely chopped garlic, ¼ teaspoon crushed black pepper or black pepper powder and ¼ teaspoon kashmiri red chilli powder.
+- Next add 2 teaspoons finely chopped ginger, 2 teaspoons finely chopped garlic, ¼ teaspoon crushed black pepper or black pepper powder and ¼ teaspoon kashmiri red chilli powder.
 Also season with salt as required.

 - Add ¼ cup water or add as required.